When it comes to content marketing on social media, one size does not fit all.

 For many businesses, a platform-driven approach to content marketing means sharing the same content everywhere in slightly different packaging—maybe leading with a different stock photo or changing up a couple words in the social media copy, then calling it a day.

-Hot tip: Facebook offers great opportunities for video marketers.
-If you’re a real estate agent, you might post a virtual tour of one of your listings or even host an interactive open house on Facebook Live.
+Want to hit the ground running with a simple, yet effective content strategy?
+Video is your best bet.
+Facebook offers great opportunities for video marketers.
+If you’re a real estate agent, you might post a virtual tour of one of your listings or even host a virtual open house on Facebook Live.

 One of the major benefits of Twitter is the ability to capitalize on trending topics, which makes it more likely that potential customers will happen upon something you’ve posted.
 If you’re planning a piece of timely content—say, something that relates to a holiday, sports event, or awards show—promoting it with a hashtag will make it easily searchable, without costing you a dime.

 But while it might be tempting to use a ton of hashtags to give your content that extra push, tread lightly.
 If what you’re posting doesn’t fit the theme, Twitter users will take notice, and they probably won’t react too kindly.